Stone

 I find the room he’s in.

-He sees my fire body, but I pass quickly through the door, and face Balshown.
+He barely has time to see my fire body, before I pass through the door, and face Balshown.

 I never thought of Balshown as old, until now.

-He’s covered in blankets, except for his head, and looks like he can barely lift his head from the pillow.
+He’s covered in blankets below his neck, and looks like he can barely lift his head from the pillow.

 I reshape my Jiku body, and clear my throat.

-“I told you that I must be alone,” he says.
+“I told you that I must be alone,” he says, without looking up.

 “I have nothing left to say.”